Leukostasis: Recent research

-Laboratory abnormalities seen in those with leukostasis include a markedly elevated white blood cell count (hyperleukocytosis) and electrolyte abnormalities seen with tumor lysis syndrome such as high concentrations of potassium, phosphorus, and uric acid in the blood and a low level of calcium in the blood (due to being bound by high amounts of circulating phosphorus).

 Management

-It is an acute syndrome requiring aggressive cytoreductive modalities including chemotherapy and/or leukapheresis to both reduce the number of circulating leukocytes and to break apart any aggregates that have already formed.
+It is an acute syndrome requiring aggressive cytoreductive modalities, including chemotherapy or leukapheresis to both reduce the number of circulating leukocytes and to break apart any aggregates that have already formed.
 Such rapid and massive lysis of tissue poses a risk of complications (tumor lysis syndrome), but it is necessary to avoid a stroke.

 Leukostasis is different from leukemic infiltration, which is a neoplastic process where leukemic cells invade organs.